 Japanese maple trees are fabulous additions to the landscape.
 With dazzling autumn foliage and attractive summer foliage to match, these trees are always worth having around.
-They are something of an investment, though.
-Because of this, it’s important to make sure you have the right tree for your environment.
+They are something of an investment though.
+Due to this, it’s important to make sure you have the right tree for your environment.
 Keep reading to learn more about growing Japanese maples in zone 7 gardens and how to select zone 7 Japanese maple varieties.

 Growing Japanese Maples in Zone 7